 Returns are required to be authorised by a director/s of the Participant as outlined in section (b) above.
-It would be acceptable for an alternate director to authorise a return once the Participant has advised ASX Compliance of the appointment details of the alternate director and provided a statement that the Participant's constitution permits the appointment of the alternate director.
+It would be acceptable for an alternate director to authorise a return once the Participant has advised ASX Participants Compliance of the appointment details of the alternate director and provided a statement that the Participant's constitution permits the appointment of the alternate director.
 An alternate director is a specific term under section 201K of the Corporations Act 2001 and means a person who has been appointed to exercise some or all of a director's powers (usually when a director is unable to do so themselves).
 Section 201K(3) provides that where an alternate director exercises those powers, it is as if the director has exercised it themselves.

-Please note that in order for an alternate director to authorise the return their RLM user account must be set up with the role of 'Participant Director'.
-As with all RLM user accounts, this needs to be activated by ASX Counterparty Risk Assessment.
-Please refer to the RLM User Guide for further details.
+Please note that in order for an alternate director to authorise the return their ASX Online user account must have the role of 'FRA form authoriser' assigned.